-Meta descriptions for your home page are a little trickier.
+Meta descriptions for your homepage are a little trickier.
 As we saw in the Death Wish Coffee example, the best thing is to repeatedly emphasize your brand.
-That’s the one thing your whole store offers, and it’s the reason they should buy from you.
+That’s the one thing your whole store offers, and it’s the reason customers should buy from you.

 2. Make it unique

 Let readers know what you do, tell them about your unique selling proposition, and convey this information multiple times, because the meta description isn’t a place for subtlety.
 Struggling to come up with an effective meta description for your homepage is common, so it’s best to be patient and think hard about your brand.

 If you’ve been around for a while, what do returning customers say about your business?
 And if you’re new, what made you think this business would get customers?

 The goal of your meta description is to get clicks, but it’s also a chance to show off your brand.
 “Think of meta descriptions as a continuation of your brand and an opportunity to clearly define your USP [unique selling proposition] using relevant keywords,” says Stephen Light, CMO and co-owner of mattress company Nolah.
 “They’re little ads and, though the character length can feel constraining, are excellent short bursts of promo.”